AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-sign-modules.md

   </tr>
   <tr>
    <td role="rowheader">Agreement/Library document/User/Widget ID</td>
-   <td>Enter or map the ID&nbsp;of the object that you want to associate the created record with.</td>
+   <td>Enter or map the ID of the object that you want to associate the created record with.</td>
   </tr>
   <tr>
    <td role="rowheader">Other fields</td>